BASED ON POLICY NUMBER AND TITLE:

 - RIGHT TO VIEW STUDENT EDUCATION RECORDS FERPA provides students with the right to inspect and review information contained in their education record.
 Students may request to review their education records by contacting the Registrar, who will verify the requestor's authenticity and, if appropriate, provide access to the file.

 - CHALLENGE OF THE CONTENTS OF STUDENT EDUCATION RECORDS FERPA provides students with the right to challenge the contents of their education records, to have a hearing if the outcome of the challenge is unsatisfactory, and to submit explanatory statements for inclusion in their files if the decisions of the hearing panels are unacceptable.

 If decisions reached are in accordance with the student's request, the Registrar will correct, amend, or delete the appropriate records.
-When a student disagrees with the decision, the student has the right to appeal to the Dean of Enrollment Management.
-When the student disagrees with the Dean's decision, the student may appeal to the Vice President for Student Services, whose decision is final.
+When a student disagrees with the decision, the student has the right to appeal to the Vice President for Student Services.
 When the final decision is unsatisfactory to the student, the student has the opportunity to place a statement about the information in the education record.
 The Registrar's office is responsible for maintaining the statement as part of the student's education record for as long as TTC retains student records.